irmb/virtualfluids/docs/pages/Getting-Started-Not-Using-Docker.md

 # Getting Started Not Using Docker

 VirtualFluids is supported on Linux and Windows.
-We recommend using VirtualFludis with Docker.
+We recommend using VirtualFluids with Docker.
 If, for whatever reason, Docker cannot be used, VirtualFluids can also be installed manually.
 The following packages are necessary for this:

 - [Git](https://git-scm.com/) is necessary to get access to VirtualFluids.
 Therefore at least some basic knowledge in Git is required.
 If you are new to Git, this [free book](https://git-scm.com/book/en/v2) is a good starting point
 - [CMake](https://cmake.org/) (minimum version 3.20)